Hjorthmedh/RGCmorphology/ms/intro.md

 circle, triangles indicate incorrectly classified neurons and the colour denotes predicted type.
 Chance level for the classifier is marked with a dashed blue line.

-** TODO Add to methods: The neuron tested was withheld from the training set, using the leave-one-out technique**

 <!-- Blind-Hoxd10-best-clustering.eps -->